After a Mesa Car Accident, Who Pays for Medical Bills? (Part One)

 The actual driver rarely pays the bills; rather, it’s their insurance company who actually writes the check – which is why we have insurance in the first place.
 Insurance companies are able to pay out more than individuals and the individual won’t go bankrupt paying for medical bills necessitated by an accident they caused.
 That being said, if the insurance company doesn’t cover the full amount of the medical bills, the injured person has the right to pursue additional compensation from the actual negligent driver.

 It’s not difficult to see from the information above that personal injury matters can get quite intricate – especially when you consider that each case varies to a great degree.
-This is why you may want to consider contacting an experienced Mesa car accident attorney if you or a loved one has been seriously injured in an auto accident.
+This is why you may want to consider contacting an experienced Mesa car accident lawyer if you or a loved one has been seriously injured in an auto accident.
 A skilled personal injury attorney knows the law inside and out and can help ensure that you are fully compensated for your injuries and pain and suffering.

 If you have any questions, please feel free to contact Breyer Law Offices to schedule a free, no obligation consultation.
 We’ll give you honest, upfront answers about your case and how you can receive full compensation for your medical treatment.
 Don’t wait.
 Call us today.
 Check back tomorrow for part two of this blog.